flatstats/ecliphra/README.md

 # **Key Features**

-**Dynamic Field Physics**: Core implementation of tensor field dynamics with emergent attractor states.
+**Dynamic Field Physics**: This is the core implementation of tensor field dynamics with emergent attractor states.

-**Echo Resonance**: Self-reinforcement mechanisms allowing the field to maintain and evolve coherent patterns over time.
+**Echo Resonance**: Self-reinforcement mechanisms added for allowing the field to maintain and evolve coherent patterns over time.

-**Enhanced Fingerprinting**: Robust pattern recognition resilient to noise, variation, and perturbations.
+**Enhanced Fingerprinting**: Robust pattern recognition created to be resilient to noise, variation, and perturbations.

-**Semantic Memory**: Association and recall of semantically similar patterns through recursive reinforcement.
+**Semantic Memory**: Created for association and recall of semantically similar patterns through recursive reinforcement.

 **Photosynthesis**:  (Retired for now, needs fixed) Energy-driven classification, growth, and integration of signals based on their structural characteristics.

 **Energy System**: Adaptive resource allocation system inspired by biological energy regulation processes.
+This is a more functioning version of the photosynthesis model class.

 **Prefrontal Capabilities**: Goal directed behavior modulation, working memory persistence, and executive control functions.
+This is a simplified prototype to creating prefrontal cortex like functions

 UPDATED **Enhanced Fatigue Controller**: Measures effort to how much has changed to see what is left after completing a goal.